 Through our online search.
 Currently, our online database starts around 1982.
 Records before this date can be searched in-office or online through our Historical Index Search.
 As we are in the process of integrating document images for this timeframe, please call (775) 847-0967 or email us if you are unable to view a record online.

 We receive electronically submitted documents through Simplifile, CSC, eRecording Partners Network (EPN), and Indecomm Global Services.
 A title company, attorney, paralegal, or other professional registered with any of the above eRecording services can further assist.

 Otherwise, please visit our office with your original document(s) or mail in your submission with the applicable fees.

 Please call or email us with your request.
 If you have identifying information such as a document number or book and page reference, we can access the document and assist via email or mail.
 See our fee schedule for copy and certified copy fees.

-Documents prior to 1982 are searchable through our Grantor/Grantee indexes.
-Please call or email us to schedule and office visit to view these indexes.
+Documents recorded before 1982 are searchable in-office or online through our Historical Index Search.
+Please call or email us to schedule an office visit to view these indexes.